A Virtual Stroll Around the Walls of Chester

 The Royal Society for the Prevention of Accidents were consulted and concluded that "the fence was adequate for the purpose, and not necessarily hazardous".

-of Newton Lane, despite a declared aversion to 'making a fuss' (she refused Ms Cynthia 'busy' Body of the Chester Chronicle's demand for a photograph, and has not heard from them since)- adressed a meeting of the council's Leisure Services Committee to urge them to do something about the hazardous fencing "before the same thing happens to another child".
+The toddler's grandmother, Frances Holland of Newton Lane, despite a declared aversion to 'making a fuss' (she refused Ms Cynthia 'busy' Body of the Chester Chronicle's demand for a photograph, and has consequently not heard from them since)- addressed a meeting of the council's Leisure Services Committee to urge them to do something about the hazardous fencing "before the same thing happens to another child".

 To quote the Chester Evening Leader's report, "her pleas proved futile" as the men of action decided to put back their decision until June 4th.
 Which, of course, meant the shabby, splintery fence would stay as it was during the beginning of the summer when many more local children were likely to be using the play area.